Best Contraction Timer Apps in 2026

 How a Contraction Tracker Works

-Most apps store each contraction as a timestamped entry, then calculate averages over the most recent contractions.
-Better timers also show rest time, trend changes, and a full labor log you can show a nurse or midwife.
-Some tools flag patterns such as 5-1-1, meaning contractions about 5 minutes apart, lasting around 1 minute, for about 1 hour.
-This is not medical advice.
-Consult your healthcare provider about when to call or go in, especially if you have bleeding, reduced fetal movement, ruptured membranes, or a high-risk pregnancy.
+Most apps store each contraction as a timestamped entry, then calculate averages over recent contractions.
+Better timers show rest time, trend changes, and a full labor log you can show a nurse, midwife, or doctor.

 How to Use a Labor Tracking App

-Use your labor timer before contractions are intense, because it is much harder to learn a new app during active labor.
-A partner, doula, or support person can also run the timer so you can focus on breathing and comfort.
+Practice with your labor timer before contractions are intense.
+A partner, doula, or support person can also run the timer so you can focus on breathing, movement, and comfort.

 1. Open the app when contractions feel regular or different from Braxton Hicks.